Faculty and research

-The research at thespans over a wide range of topics, for example, the development of solar and fuel cells as well as other environmentally friendly energy sources, how to store nuclear waste in a safe way, the design of novel polymers for use in the medical industry, the use of natural materials in new products and how friction can be explained on a molecular level.
+The research at the School of Engineering Sciences in Chemistry, Biotechnology and Health at KTH spans over a wide range of topics, for example, the development of solar and fuel cells as well as other environmentally friendly energy sources, how to store nuclear waste in a safe way, the design of novel polymers for use in the medical industry, the use of natural materials in new products and how friction can be explained on a molecular level.

 The Department of Fibre and Polymer Technology conducts research at the frontiers of macromolecular material science of biopolymers and synthetic polymers.
 The research ranges from monomer and polymer syntheses and characterization to modelling/simulation, processing, long-term properties and material performance, composites, functionalities and devices and studies of pulp and paper.
 Research areas that have been identified as strategically important are materials from renewable resources, nano-structured materials, materials for medical applications and materials for the field of energy.
 These are closely related to the Sustainable Development Goals, ensuring relevance for our society today and in the future.